Daniel Mosley, 4th Baron Ravensdale

 Daniel Nicholas Mosley, 4th Baron Ravensdale, 8th Baronet (born 10 October 1982), is a British hereditary peer and crossbench member of the House of Lords.
-He is an engineer, currently working as a project director for Atkins.
+He is an engineer, currently working as a project director for AtkinsRéalis.
 His paternal great-grandfather was Oswald Mosley, leader and founder of the British Union of Fascists.

-On 28 February 2017, he succeeded his grandfather, the novelist Nicholas Mosley (who did not use the titles) in the baronetcy and as Baron Ravensdale, a peerage created for his great-great-grandfather George Curzon, 1st Marquess Curzon of Kedleston.
+On 28 February 2017, he succeeded his grandfather, the novelist Nicholas Mosley (who did not use the titles), in the Mosley baronetcy and as Baron Ravensdale, a peerage created for his great-great-grandfather George Curzon, 1st Marquess Curzon of Kedleston.

-Ravensdale became a member of the House of Lords in March 2019, after winning a crossbench hereditary peers' by-election.

-Political views
+Education and career

+Daniel Nicholas Mosley was born on 10 October 1982 in Nottingham to the Hon.
+Shaun Nicholas Mosley and Teresa Frances Mosley (née Clifford).
+He attended the University of Sheffield and graduated with a first-class honours degree in aerospace engineering.

+He joined Atkins as a systems engineer in 2006 before becoming a project manager in 2011 and a project director in 2015.

+House of Lords

+On 27 March 2019, Ravensdale won a crossbench hereditary peers' by-election, succeeding Viscount Slim in the House of Lords.
+In his election statement, he had pledged to "champion the Midlands and commit to regular attendance alongside [his] consultancy work, benefiting the House by maintaining [his] expert knowledge of engineering and industry".

+Personal life

+Mosley married Rachael Carter in 2010.
+They have three sons.

-Ravensdale supported the Remain campaign in the 2016 United Kingdom European Union membership referendum however opposed a second referendum.
+He supported the Remain campaign in the 2016 United Kingdom European Union membership referendum, but later opposed a second referendum on the withdrawal agreement.